How to make a motorcycle fender – a guest DIY blog from Keeley Pritchett

 By feeding the fender through the wheels, the smoothing of the bumps is achieved by lifting the lows and knocking down the highs.
 You will notice that it is quite noisy.
 This is the wheel hitting the bigger bumps within the metal, it will quieten down as you smooth them out – this is when you start to slowly apply more pressure (and I mean slowly).

-That wraps up the first in hopefully a long run of articles I can bring you from outstanding blokes doing great things in the motorcycle customising and fabrication world.
+That wraps up this DIY tutorial on how to make a motorcycle fender.
+The first in hopefully a long run of articles I can bring you from outstanding blokes doing great things in the motorcycle customising and fabrication world.

 Thanks for taking the time to read this, and make sure you go check out Keeley’s bikes on Instagram and show him some love